opensearch-project/documentation-website/_automating-configurations/workflow-templates.md

 ## Example

-In this example, you'll configure the `semantic_search_with_cohere_embedding` workflow template.
+In this example, you'll configure the `semantic_search_with_cohere_embedding_query_enricher` workflow template.
 The workflow created using this template performs the following configuration steps:

 - Deploys a Cohere externally hosted model
 - Creates an ingest pipeline using the model